legoncio/legoncio/README.md

 ### Hi there, I'm Leon Gonzalez (AKA legoncio) 👋

-I am a full stack web developer, focusing on Nodejs, React, Redux and Mongodb
+I am a full stack web developer, focusing on Nodejs, React, Express and Mongodb

 I'm currently studying a master's degree in full stack web development at Three Points digital school and also I am learning Python with 100 days of code